swift-server/swift-http-server/README.md

 ## 🚧 This project is a work in progress 🚧

-For more information, please see the introduction on the [Swift Forums](https://forums.swift.org).

-All feedback is welcome: please open issues here or in the swift-http-client-server-apis repository.
+All feedback is welcome: please open issues!

 ## Getting started